strakaps/CTRE/inst/ctre-app/stabilityPlot.md

-### Inference on the Exceedance time distribution

-A Mittag-Leffler distribution is fitted to the arrival times of the threshold crossings.

-* From left to right, the threshold is lowered; the x-axis shows the number `k` of exceedances.
-* At each threshold height, a Mittag-Leffler distribution is fitted to the `k-1` inter-exceedance times.

-**Move the `tail parameter` so it best coincides with the tail parameter estimate.** The tail parameter is used in rescaling the scale parameter (scroll down), hence it changes.
+### Stability Plots for Interarrival Times

+Asymptotically (for high enough thresholds), the interarrival times (i.e. times between threshold crossings) follow a Mittag-Leffler distribution.
+The slider now chooses the maximum number of exceedances (the minimum height of the threshold).
+The estimates of the tail and (rescaled) scale parameters of the Mittag-Leffler distribution are plotted as the threshold varies from the minimum height to the 10th largest data point.
+To the left (high threshold), data are scarce and variance is high; to the right (low threshold), the asymptotics are off and bias is high.
+A region of 'stability' in the middle is choisen for a parameter estimate.

+1. Adjust the `Tail parameter` to your choice of estimate
+2. Then read off estimates of the scale parameter.

-For instance, `tail=0.9` and `scale=13` (days) seem to be a good fit for the Bitcoin trade dataset.
-This means that if the threshold is set to a height that is only crossed once every `n` observations, then the threshold crossing times have a Mittag-Leffler inter-arrival distribution with `tail=0.9` and `scale=13 * n^(1/tail)`.
+For instance, `tail=0.85` and `scale=3000` (days) seem to be a good fit for the Bitcoin trade dataset.
+This means that if the threshold is set to the k-th largest magnitude, then the interarrival times are Mittag-Leffler distributed with parameters `tail = 0.85` and `scale = 3000 / k^(1/tail)`.

-Dashed lines are 95% confidence intervals.